 Table top attachment

-Now that the top is assembled it can be attached to the table frame.
+We attach to the top to the table frame once it is assembled.
 Again, we don’t want it to be permanently attached to the frame.
-Wooden clips are made that fit into a dado cut in the table frame.
-This allows the top to move freely across the frame while still being firmly joined.
+Wooden clips are then made that fit into a dado cut in the table frame.
+This will allow the top to move freely across the frame while still being firmly joined.

 The underside of the top is sealed with Polyurethane.
 This regulates moisture interaction with all surfaces of the table top.
 Uneven moisture loss can cause warping and cracking.